 Canadian photographer, Stephen (Stef) McNeill, grew up in a small town near Toronto.
 At the age of 16, he enrolled in a photography course and was required to shoot a roll of black and white film for his first assignment.
 He borrowed a 35mm camera and fired off the film in his backyard.
 Weeks later, the students were given a lesson on the solarisation technique.
 He was hooked.

-In 1983, he produced, The Grand Illusion, a presentation that combined photography, mime and live music – resulting in the first public exhibition of his art.
+In 1983, he produced The Grand Illusion – a presentation that combined photography, mime and live music – resulting in the first public exhibition of his art.
 Commissioned work for agents, artists, theatre companies and advertising soon followed.
 After years on the circuit, he turned his sights to photojournalism documenting street people, places and events.

-His image-making journey has spanned over thirty five years.
+To date, his image-making journey has spanned over thirty five years.
 Despite dwindling resources, McNeill’s dedication to analogue processes continues.
 He contributes his work to private collections, galleries, performance artists, publications and educational/charitable institutions.